 Tip 9—Use Indicators to Strengthen Your Analysis

 Technical indicators complement patterns.
 RSI, MACD, and moving averages can confirm your analysis.
 Indicators give you extra assurance before acting on a pattern.
 They provide additional context to your trade.
-Do you use indicators alongside patterns?
+In practical setups, TradingView analysis helps visualize these relationships, allowing traders to backtest pattern behavior against real-time earnings reactions.

 Tip 10—Stay Objective and Avoid Overfitting